 Would you like to briefly introduce yourself?
 What kind of person should have in mind when the name "Stacia Kane" end?

 Well, I hope the person readers have in mind is someone who writes good books!
 I've been writing seriously for about four years now.
-I was first published in erotic romance under a different pen name, but moved on to urban fantasy because it just
+I was first published in erotic romance under a different pen name, but moved on to urban fantasy because it just felt like a better fit for me; some of the things I wanted to say and the stories I wanted to tell didn't really fit genre romance very well.

 My first urban fantasy was called PERSONAL DEMONS.
 It was the first in the Megan Chase/Demons series, and people really seemed to enjoy it, which was wonderful.
 Then I got the idea for UNHOLY GHOSTS (GEISTERFLUT; they changed the title for the German edition) and was so excited about it I literally started it the same night I finished the second Demons book.
 It just called to me, and I felt so deeply connected to it, so much more deeply than anything else I'd ever done.
 So it's been hugely exciting to see how much people are enjoying it so far.